spinnaker/spinnaker.github.io/guides/user/pipeline/triggers/webhooks/index.md

 {% include toc %}

-In order to programatically trigger pipelines one can send a `POST` call to Spinnaker at a preconfigured endpoint.
+In order to programatically trigger pipelines, you can send a `POST` call to Spinnaker at a preconfigured endpoint.
 This can be used to trigger pipelines when a CI job finishes, from the command line, or from a third-party system.
-The payload, whether it is one you are able to write, or it is provided for you, will be available in the Pipeline's execution.
+The payload, whether it's one you are able to write, or it's provided to you, will be available in the Pipeline's execution.

-> __☞ Note__:  It's possible to configure multiple pipelines to trigger off of
+> **Note:**  It's possible to configure multiple pipelines to trigger off of
 > a single webhook.

 If you're triggering from a *GitHub* webhook, see the instructions